 Labels, certifications, awards:

-Vegetarian, No gluten, No GMOs, Vegan, Non GMO project
+No gluten, Vegetarian, No GMOs, Vegan, Non GMO project

 Origin of ingredients: Brazil